 P.1a(1).
-How you deliver products and/or services to your customers might be direct or indirect, or through dealers, distributors, collaborators, or channel partners.
-Nonprofit (including government) organizations might refer to their product and/or service offerings as programs or projects.
+How you deliver services to your patients or other customers might be direct or indirect, or through contractors, collaborators, partners, or third-party vendors.

 P.1a(2).
 Your values are part of your organization's culture.
 Other characteristics of your culture include shared beliefs, norms, and values that contribute to the uniqueness of the environment within your organization.